IBMDeveloperMEA/Easily-build-a-custom-language-analysis-model-with-Watson-Knowledge-Studio-NLU/README.md

 In this tutorial, learn how to use Watson Knowledge Studio to annotate reviews for auto repair facilities.
 After annotating the reviews, you can then train a machine learning model that can analyze the reviews.
 The model is able to determine what types of repairs were needed by the vehicle and how satisfied the customer was with the quality of work.
 By analyzing the reviews associated with a given auto repair shop, you can generate insights about that shop's overall performance to determine what types of repairs they're most (and least) skilled at.

 To follow this tutorial, you need an IBM Cloud account.
-If you don't have one, you can [create one](ibm.biz/WKS_NLU).
+If you don't have one, you can [create one](https://ibm.biz/WKS_NLU).

 ### Provision a Watson Natural Language Understanding instance

-After you have an IBM Cloud account, navigate to the [IBM Cloud console](https://cloud.ibm.com?cm_sp=ibmdev-_-developer-tutorials-_-cloudreg).
+After you have an IBM Cloud account, navigate to the main Dashboard

 1. Click **Catalog**.
 1. Search for **Natural Language Understanding**, and click the icon when it appears.